cosmycx/ethereum-private-blockchain/README.md

 ```
 $ geth version
 ```
-Create a new directory somewhere on the local machine such as in Documents for all the the __private blockchain data__:
+Create a new directory somewhere on the local machine (e.g. Documents) for all the the __private blockchain data__:
 ```
 $ cd ~/Documents
 $ mkdir private-blockchain